 - Schedule self-care time.
 If it is in your diary, it’s more likely to happen.
 If you need accountability to prevent you from cancelling your self-care time, enlist a friend or family member to make sure you go or better still have them share the experience with you.
 If it’s an activity you can commit to, by paying in advance, like a treatment or a class do that.

 - Be flexible in your thinking about self-care.
 Before I had children I meditated every morning for 20 minutes.
 I haven’t since.
 This was a source of real frustration and resentment for a time.
-I wanted to go back to my old ways doing things.
-When I finally realised I needed to soften my all or nothing approach, I started doing short (5-10 minute) guided mediations, as and when I could.
-Self-care might not look how you want it to for now, but be open to other ways of doing things.
-For example if you can’t make it to a day spa maybe you can do a home face mask, or you can’t go to an in person yoga class, do an online yoga video.
+I wanted to go back to my old ways of doing things.
+When I finally realised I needed to soften my all-or-nothing approach, I started doing short (5-10 minute) guided mediations, as and when I could.
+Self-care might not look how you want it to for now but be open to other ways of doing things.
+For example, if you can’t make it to a day spa maybe you can do a home face mask, or if you can’t go to an in-person yoga class, do an online yoga video.

 - Embrace the idea of little and often.
 Doing lots of little things can have a big impact on how you feel.
 Having a cup of tea, sitting in the sunshine, reading a few pages of a book.
 Little moments of self-care add up and are certainly better than none at all.

 - Recognise self-care doesn’t need to be child-free.
-One of the reasons mums often share about why they can’t devote time to self-care is because their children are always with them.
-With a little google research, or reaching out in online communities like Northern Beaches Mums, you will find lots of businesses and service providers who specifically address this problem with offerings like mums and bubs movies, yoga and exercise classes or massage and beauty services who will come to your home.
+One of the reasons mums often share why they can’t devote time to self-care is because their children are always with them.
+With a little Google research, or reaching out to online communities like Northern Beaches Mums, you will find lots of businesses and service providers who specifically address this problem with offerings like Mums and Bubs movies, yoga and exercise classes or massage and beauty services that will come to your home.